How are fellows selected?

 The United States leads the world in fields like technology and business but consistently ranks behind other countries in health outcomes, despite having the highest per capita expenditure on health in the world.
 To make matters more complicated, there are huge health disparities within the country by race, income-level and state.
 As a result, there are vulnerable populations that have even worse outcomes than national statistics would suggest.
 Health for America will bring much-needed resources to these communities.

 While American innovation has created remarkable health therapies, this has not always resulted in better outcomes.
 In our current hospital-based, fee-for service health system, the incentives are misaligned, resulting in technologies with higher costs and an uncertain impact on outcomes.
 Using metrics that are based on meaningful health outcomes, Health for America will channel America’s tremendous capacity for innovation to create impactful solutions.

 Why focus on community health?

 A review of 84 evidence-based studies by The Trust for America’s Health found that community-based programs improve health in a cost effective manner.
 Using this approach to target chronic disease could result in $306 billion in health care savings over 10 years in the United States, based on a report by the Commonwealth Commission.
 Advances in information technology provide a unique opportunity to accelerate the development of high-impact, community-based solutions.

 How is health for America affected by health reform?

-Health for America is a non-partisan not for profit organization without political affiliation.
-While the organization is not directly affected by the Affordable Care Act, health reforms highlight the increasing recognition that patient-centered, community based models are needed to provide effective health care solutions.
-Health for America will lead the way in brining innovation into this space.
+Health for America is a non-partisan, not-for-profit organization without political affiliation.
+While the organization is not directly affected by the Affordable Care Act, health reforms highlight the increasing recognition that patient-centered, community-based models are needed to provide effective health care solutions.
+Health for America will lead the way in bringing innovation into this space.